Narang-Garima/financial-transactions-summary-tool/docs/team_liftoff.md

 ---

 ## Summary
 Our team conducted a liftoff meeting to align on mission, vision, working agreements, and success priorities.
 Each member understands their responsibilities and the sprint plan.
-With a clear Definition of Done, we are ready to execute Sprint 1 efficiently, ensuring both technical progress and adherence to Agile practices throughout the week.
+With the clear Definition of Done, we are ready to execute Sprint 1 efficiently, ensuring both technical progress and adherence to Agile practices throughout the week.